 - Alt+Page Up to increase screen brightness.

-Some people do not like this software because it makes your laptop’s screen look like the orange color, in such a way you can disable this program so that the screen color will not make any difference.
+Some people do not like this software because it makes your laptop’s screen feels orange color, in that case you can disable Flux on specific program so that the screen color will not make any difference.
 Despite it you can use the shortcut keys to display zero percent can reduce the screen Brightness.